 Charles May was the fifth child of Elizabeth Agent & John May christened October 24th, 1813 at East Grinstead, Sussex .

 Charles married Lydia Dunford on January 27th, 1839 at St Mark's, Kennington, London.
-Lydia was the daughter of Lydia Dunford & Robert Walker, who had married in 1813 at Croydon.
+Lydia was the daughter of Lydia Dunford & Robert Walker, a shoemaker, who had married in 1813 at Croydon.
 Lydia was christened Lydia Walker on November 25 th 1817 at St John the Baptist, Croydon, Surrey.
 It is unknown why Lydia gave her mothers maiden name at the time of her marriage.

 By 1841 Charles & Lydia had 2 children - Elizabeth (2) & Mary (6 months).
 The family were living at Mitcham Lane, Streatham, Surrey in 1841 & Charles was a horse keeper.
 Living next door were Lydia's parents, her father being described as a shoe m; they had 2 gardeners living with them.